CSX in West Virginia

 - The first phase of the National Gateway, which clears the way for double-stack intermodal service between CSX’s existing terminal in Chambersburg, Pa., and its state-of-the-art hub facility in Northwest Ohio, was completed on time and on budget in September 2013.
 The project is currently in its second phase, which will double-stack clear the CSX corridor between Chambersburg and mid-Atlantic ports.

 CSX and the West Virginia Community

-- In partnership with state and local economic development agencies, businesses invested approximately $5.5 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in West Virginia in 2013.
+- In partnership with state and local economic development agencies, West Virginia businesses invested approximately $23.3 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.
 These investments will generate more new jobs at those businesses.

-- CSX sponsored a City Year service day in Westmoreland.
+- CSX sponsored a City Year service day in Lewisburg.
 Through its partnership with City Year, CSX brings its emphasis on safety and excellence to directly impact communities across the country.

-- In 2013, CSX contributed more than $600,000 to organizations in West Virginia, including the United Way of the River Cities, West Virginia Operation Lifesaver and the Rahall Transportation Institute Foundation.
+- In 2014, CSX contributed more than $276,000 to organizations in West Virginia, including Marshall University, the American Red Cross, the Family Refuge Center and Cabell Huntington Hospital Foundation.